AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 ---
-title: 'ACSD-58163: [!UICONTROL Price Rule] does not apply a discount without coupon code'
+title: 'ACSD-58163: [!UICONTROL Price Rule] does not apply discount from the matching [!UICONTROL Customer Segment] cart without coupon code'
 description: Apply the ACSD-58163 patch to fix the Adobe Commerce issue where [!UICONTROL Price Rule] doesn't apply a discount for a guest from the matching [!UICONTROL Customer Segment] cart without a coupon code.
 feature: Products
 role: Admin, Developer
 ---

-# ACSD-58163: [!UICONTROL Price Rule] doesn't apply a discount without coupon code
+# ACSD-58163: [!UICONTROL Price Rule] does not apply discount from the matching [!UICONTROL Customer Segment] cart without coupon code

 The ACSD-58163 patch fixes the issue where [!UICONTROL Price Rule] doesn't apply a discount without coupon code.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-58163.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.